lashevskiy/web-application/README.md

 <br>This script creates database.
 Now you can use application.
 <br>4.
 To start using go to: localhost/web-application/php/index.php

+<br>NOTE:
-<br>!
-If it's necessary, change the database username and password in the file ../php/admin/setup.php.
+1. If it's necessary, change the database username and password in the file ../php/admin/setup.php.
 The default username is "root" and the password is blank.
+2. To use admin account enter with username "admin" and password "adminA1234".
+This account allows you to change all information on the site.